wgilpin/stereotypes-report/README.md

 - Richer nations to skip fewer meals for work.
 I know I rarely do!

 Discussion of all these is to be found in the [blog post](https://medium.com/@wgilpin/stereotypes-meet-data-933ff18ed30)

+### Acknowledgements

+No other students or their projects were consulted in the creation of this work, however Stack Overflow itself was consulted regularly to solve specific small tasks with pandas, primarily.
+For example [filtering outliers][https://stackoverflow.com/questions/23199796/detect-and-exclude-outliers-in-pandas-dataframe] and the [conversion of CIA Factbook data into CSV format](https://github.com/thewiremonkey/factbook.csv)